Niall71/Portfolio-Project-2-Javascript/README.md

 ### The Game
 <img width="816" alt="Screenshot 2024-05-02 at 14 30 45" src="https://github.com/Niall71/Portfolio-Project-2-Javascript/assets/152639680/791b0a26-c4d7-4f3b-aaf9-19cfde8bc6a2">

-This sites primary feature is this JavaScript based game.
+This site's primary feature is this JavaScript based game.
 Simply put you play agaisnt the computer in a five options version of rock, paper, scissors.